Shannon Bex: Career

+2003–2009: Making The Band and debut with Danity Kane

 Bex danced and sang for five seasons with the Portland Trail Blazers.
 She appeared on the 2003 series Fame, finishing as the runner-up to Harlemm Lee.
 During the finale, Johnny Wright said he would sign her.
 In 2005, she was featured as a potential "band" member on MTV's Making the Band 3, Season 2, before finally making the group.
 Danity Kane's debut album debuted at No. 1 on August 22, 2006, as did their second album Welcome to the Dollhouse on March 18, 2008.
 Shannon was also a member of the duo Dumblonde with fellow Danity Kane group member.
 Bex was the only married member of Danity Kane.
 Being the oldest member of the band, she was sometimes referred to as "the mother of the group".

 In January 2009, bandmate Dawn Richard confirmed Danity Kane's demise.
 She stated that the remaining girls were all invited back to the Making the Band series and the group, but that only she and fellow band member Aundrea Fimbres showed up.
 Bex had already explicitly voiced her discontent about the dismissal of bandmates Aubrey O'Day and D. Woods from the group.
 Richard stated that she was not sure of Bex's reason for not returning.
 Bex was "officially" released from her Bad Boy recording contract by Bad Boy Records founder and president Sean "Diddy" Combs in the April 16, 2009, episode of Making the Band.
 During the April 23, 2009, finale of the series, Bex said that her not showing up for the 2009 season of the show was a "personal choice" and was nothing against the fans.
 In addition, she hinted at pursuing a country music solo career.